 The Only Reasonably Obtainable Version of Boazio's View of Drake's Attack on Santo Domingo.

-Scarce engraved view of Drake's 1586 attack of Santo Domingo, in the present-day Dominican Republic, based on the famous map by Baptista Boazio.
+Scarce engraved view of Drake's 1586 attack of Santo Domingo, in the present-day Dominican Republic, based on the famous and highly desirable map by Baptista Boazio.

 According to the Gilder Lehrman Institute of American History: